- Hydromorphone oral tablet is available as both a generic and brand-name drug. Brand name: Dilaudid.

-For women who are breastfeeding: This drug may pass into breast milk and cause side effects in a child who is breastfed.
-Talk to your doctor if you breastfeed your child.
+For people who are breastfeeding: This drug may pass into breast milk and cause side effects in a child who is breastfed.
+Talk with your doctor if you breastfeed your child.
 You may need to decide whether to stop breastfeeding or stop taking this medication.

-For seniors: The kidneys of older adults may not work as well as they used to.
+For people who are seniors: The kidneys of older adults may not work as well as they used to.
 This can cause your body to process drugs more slowly.
 As a result, more of a drug stays in your body for a longer time.
 This raises your risk of side effects.